 Geoarbitrage, Interest, and Early Retirement

 Next, you’ll want to look for a place that ideally doesn’t use the US dollar or the Euro as the local currency.
 There are two reasons for this.

-However, moving assets in an overvalued fiat currency into an undervalued fiat currency is a way to take advantage of falling currencies as a kind of arbitrage.
+Moving assets from an overvalued fiat currency into an undervalued fiat currency is a way to take advantage of falling currencies as a kind of arbitrage.

-The main idea to focus on when you’re planning your retirement is to reduce your currency risk by holding onto a stable currency, but do all your spending in a less stable currency.
+The main idea to focus on when you’re planning your retirement is to reduce your currency risk by holding onto a stable currency but spending in a less stable currency.

 The other thing to keep in mind is how banks can help you extend the lifetime of the million you bring into retirement.

-As an example, let’s say you decide to go to Georgia where you can move your money into a bank with a high interest rate.
-The money that you bring into the country and convert into Georgian Lari is going to be earning you 9.5% in interest.
+As an example, let’s say you decide to go to Georgia, where you can move your money into a bank with a high-interest rate.

 The Best Places to Retire Early

-As to where exactly you can live like a king, there are two areas that stick out as possibilities: Eastern Europe and South America.
+As to where exactly you can retire smartly, there are two areas that stick out as possibilities: Eastern Europe and South America.

 Retiring in South America